mijra/ge-uppercase-keyboard/README.md

     npm run watch

 ## Contribution
-Please read intructions at [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/)
+We don't have any of intermediate steps in contribution.
+Please just read intructions at [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/)